 Chinese sports blogs = Passionate about writing and spreading a message.

 In this mode, you should make a gross list.
 Do not censor.
 Bring everything you can think of, big and small.
-The next step is to think what should be included in your application.
+The next step is to think about what should be included in your application.
 Feel free to ask someone you know how they perceive you, it can be instructive.

 Create a CV based on a clear template that works for the country and the business where you are looking for a job.
 You can create this all by yourself and get help with fine grinding at a later stage.